 2013 saw James head back to Ferrari, this time as Technical Director.
 After a fruitless year for the team in 2014, James’ influence was crucial as Sebastian Vettel claimed three wins the following year, when the Scuderia emerged as the closest challenger to the title-winning Silver Arrows.

-James departed Ferrari midway through the 2016 season and returns to the Formula 1 grid this year, joining Mercedes AMG-Petronas Motorsport as Technical Director.
+James departed Ferrari midway through the 2016 season and returned to the Formula 1 grid in 2017, joining Mercedes AMG-Petronas Motorsport as Technical Director.